 After graduating with a Bachelor of Science or Bachelor of Arts degree, chiropractors-to-be will complete a four-year chiropractic program at a designated Chiropractic College that features both classroom training, as well as hands-on experience.

 After graduating, doctors of chiropractic are required to continue their education and stay current with laws, chiropractic techniques, nutrition, and sciences by taking yearly continuing education units, or CEU’s.

 Many chiropractors specialize in a specific chiropractic technique and/or population of people.
 There are over 100 chiropractic techniques!
 Regardless of which area of specialty a chiropractic student chooses, chiropractors (as demonstrated in the chart above), must spend no less than 4200 teacher/student contact hours during their four years in chiropractic school, including a minimum of 1000 hours of supervised clinical training.
 Certain chiropractic techniques are not part of the basic curriculum and require attending additional training or seminars at the expense of the doctor to be.

 Dr. Pam Jarboe Chiropractic of Acton, specializes in several different techniques.
 She studied intensively to receive her chiropractic degree and spent much time outside of the classroom to hone her adjusting skills.
-She is highly trained in effective, low-force, gentle methods that are appropriate for pediatric patients, 100 year-old grandmothers and everyone in between.
+She is highly trained in effective, low-force, gentle chiropractic care methods that are appropriate for pediatric patients, pregnant women, 100 year-old grandmothers and everyone in between.
 Each adjustment at Community Chiropractic is customized to the individual and can often vary from appointment to appointment depending on your: X-rays, biochemistry, range of motion, soreness, pain, stress level, etc.

 Some of the techniques that Dr. Pam and Dr. Lauren use at Community Chiropractic of Acton are: